Airfield traffic pattern: Layout

 The names of the legs are logical and based on the relative wind as seen looking down a runway facing into the wind.
 An aircraft flying upwind heads into the wind, flying crosswind heads across the wind, flying downwind heads in the direction of the wind just like blown smoke.

-While many airfields operate a completely standard pattern, in other cases it will be modified according to need.
+While a number of airfields operate a completely standard pattern, in other cases it will be modified according to need.
 For example, military airfields often dispense with the crosswind and base legs, but rather fly these as circular arcs directly joining the upwind and downwind sections.

 Procedures in the pattern

 Aircraft are expected to join and leave the pattern, following the pattern already in use.
 Sometimes this will be at the discretion of the pilot, while at other times the pilot will be directed by air traffic control.

 There are conventions for joining the pattern, used in different jurisdictions.